TDanielVS/CODES/model car/extractor de bolsas/README.md

 30: Adds only the frame 30

 # NOTE
-Last line in the auxiliar file must be a number NOT a blank line, Do not left empty lines or spaces.
+Last line in the auxiliar file must be a number NOT a blank line, do not left empty lines or spaces.

 32-40: <- Here ends the file